sdonovan001/container-magic/details/docker-pull/README.md

 ### Extract Layers
 If we want to be able to quickly transition a pulled image to a running container, we should uncompress and untar all of the layers that make up the root file system of the image.

+### Caveat
+The docker-pull.sh command is only capable of downloading one image at a time.
+The command completly replaces the image root directory on each invocation.